BAWES-Universe/workadventure-universe-admin/docs/README.md

 ## Next Steps

-1. Read [SETUP.md](./docs/SETUP.md) to set up your Next.js project
+1. Read [SETUP.md](./SETUP.md) to set up your Next.js project
-2. Review [DATABASE.md](./docs/DATABASE.md) for the Prisma schema and set up your database
+2. Review [DATABASE.md](./DATABASE.md) for the Prisma schema and set up your database
-3. Implement the core endpoints from [ENDPOINTS.md](./docs/ENDPOINTS.md)
+3. Implement the core endpoints from [ENDPOINTS.md](./ENDPOINTS.md)
-4. Test your implementation using [EXAMPLES.md](./docs/EXAMPLES.md)
+4. Test your implementation using [EXAMPLES.md](./EXAMPLES.md)
+5. Run integration tests: See [Integration Tests](./testing/integration-tests.md)
-5. Deploy and configure WorkAdventure to use your API
+6. Deploy and configure WorkAdventure to use your API

 ## Universe/World/Room Structure